robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

-If you want to `post-process outputs`_ or use the built-in `supporting tools`_, you need to give the command name :prog:`rebot`, :prog:`libdoc`, :prog:`testdoc` or :prog:`tidy` as the first argument to the JAR file:
+If you want to `post-process outputs`_ or use the built-in `supporting tools`_, you need to give the command name :prog:`rebot`, :prog:`libdoc`, :prog:`testdoc` or :prog:`tidy` as the first argument to the jar file:

 .. sourcecode:: bash

   java -jar robotframework-2.8.5.jar rebot output.xml
   java -jar robotframework-2.8.5.jar libdoc MyLibrary list

-For more information about the different commands, execute the JAR file without arguments.
+For more information about the different commands, execute the jar without arguments.

 Manual installation